karank28/Karan-Mistry-SparksFoundation-Feb22/README.md

 Stack used -

-Front-end : HTML, CSS, Bootstrap & Javascript
+Front-end : HTML, CSS, Bootstrap & Javascript | Back-end : PHP Database : MySQL

-Back-end : PHP Database : MySQL
+Database contains three Tables- Customers, Transactios and Contact Us.

-Database contains three Tables- Customers, Transactios and Contact Us
+Customer can also check balance by enter account number.

 All Customer table have basic fields such as Name, Email, Account Number and Current balance.